Head of Speech and Language Services | Senior Speech & Language Therapist MSc Speech and Language Pathology, MS-SLPs, MOH

 These diverse opportunities have given Rahaf extensive experience helping children with difficulties in speech and language including articulation errors, phonological processes, stuttering, apraxia in addition to hearing loss, cochlear implant and auditory processing disorder.
-She has also worked with children presenting with Neurodevelopmental Disorders such as Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorders (ADHD) as well as Down’s Syndrome, Cerebral Palsy and Global Developmental Delay (GDD).
+She has also worked with children presenting with Neurodevelopment Disorders such as Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorders (ADHD) as well as Down’s Syndrome, Cerebral Palsy and Global Developmental Delay (GDD).
 Rahaf can provide therapy for patients with swallowing and voice disorders.

 Rahaf moved to Dubai in 2012 after working in her private clinic in Damascus for eight years.
 She worked as a Speech and Language Therapist in a centre for learning and rehabilitation then worked as Head of Inclusion in a private school in Dubai where she was providing supervision to the Special Education Teachers, developing and facilitating implementation of training programs, accepting students with special needs, developing and monitoring the implementation of Individual Educational Programmes (IEPs) and collaborating with parents of children with Special Education Needs (SEN) to raise awareness of their children’s rights and needs.

 Rahaf has recently completed her training on The Listening Program by Advanced Brain Technology from UK with the rights to be a TLP provider.
 She is also familiar with the Picture Exchange Communication System (PECS) and Alternative Augmentative Communication (AAC).